Home Guides Best Crypto Futures Exchanges in 2026 – Compare Top Trading Platforms

 Bitcoin/USDT perpetual futures chart on Binance Futures with price trend, order book, and trading panel for long and short positions.
 Source: Binance Futures

-Binance Futures supports USD-M, COIN-M, perpetual, and quarterly futures.
+Binance Futures supports USD-M, COIN-M, perpetual, and quarterly futures, offering most of the best coins to buy in 2026.
 USD-M is most popular, as it uses stablecoins like USDT or USDC for margin, simplifying the cost structure.

 Beyond derivatives, traders also closely monitor new binance listings, as fresh coins often drive additional liquidity and trading opportunities.